CDCgov/hie-automation-tests/README.md

  You can execute the test with the below statement.
    	behave --no-logcapture --include ./features/CBR_Multi_location_HIVCareContinuum

-Testing CBR with OpenMRS, OpenHIM, OpenEMPI and OpenHSR
+## Testing CBR with OpenMRS, OpenHIM, OpenEMPI and OpenHSR
-Two tests (CBR_HIVCareContinuum and  CBR_Multi_location_HIVCareContinuumSteps) discussed can also be used to CBR (Case Based Reporting) workflow that uses OpenSHR as shared health repository .
+ The two tests (CBR_HIVCareContinuum and  CBR_Multi_location_HIVCareContinuumSteps) discussed earlier can also be used to test CBR (Case Based Reporting) workflow that uses OpenSHR as shared health repository .

-Assumptions
+### Assumptions
 User is familiarity with OpenMRS, OpenMRS Case Based Reporting (CBR) Module, Python, and BDD framework Behave is assumed.
 Familiarity with HIE components is recommended.

-Prerequisites
+### Prerequisites
 CBR_HIVCareContinuum and CBR_Multi_location_HIVCareContinuumSteps needs the following software

   	Python version >= 3.7